fj-navarro/frontiers_blog/content/posts/from-innovation-to-responsibility-why-tech-companies-must-put-user-health-first/index.md

 loop, making users crave these momentary spikes of engagement and approval.

+> This widespread reliance on technology-based devices has brought
+> remarkable convenience, information access, and connectivity benefits.
+> However, alongside these advantages, a concerning array of physical
+> and psychological issues has surfaced

 Digital technologies have integrated so deeply into our lives that they are shaping our sense of identity, social dynamics, and emotional well-being.
 Platforms like social media offer users the chance to curate